halestudio/equinox-test/README.md

 Add all bundles/features that contain the tests you want to execute to the product, as well as their dependencies and needed configuration (e.g. to start specific OSGi services).

-The application will by default execute all JUnit test classes that end with **Test** and are contained in a bundle or fragment that ends with **.test**.
+The application will by default (if you don't specify any class patterns) execute all JUnit test classes that end with **Test** and are contained in a bundle or fragment that ends with **.test**.

 Launching